guillaumeagile/code-review-UP/README.md

 ## Before you start

 - Make sure you have identified as many code smells on the starting hole as possible.
-- Make sure the code builds, and tests are passing `yarn golf`
+- Make sure the code builds, and tests are passing `yarn test`
-- Each hole has its own test script; use `yarn golf1` for the first hole and so on for each hole.

 ## First run

 - Refactor the code as best as you can.
-  - Using pen and pencil, take note of the following:
-    - For every compilation error you get during or after a refactor, count 1 strike.
-    - For every failing test during or after a refactor, count 2 strikes.
+  - Create your own branch based on 'hole001', for example: 'hole001-review'
+    - Create a pull request
+    - annotate your ideas, remarks on code
+    - do the refactoring
+    - create a Pull Request

 ## Second run